-The manager notes that since EGL released its interim results, its shares have continued to move higher, capping off a roller coaster 18 months which included a peak to trough sell-off of more than 40%.
-For comparison, this was 10% worse than the depths of the COVID-19 pandemic, highlighting what it describes as the absurdity of the situation where a few percentage points of monetary tightening were deemed significantly worse than a global catastrophe.
-The manager does note that it is not quite that simple, however, it says the point remains that the scale of the recent selling for both EGL, which invests in listed infrastructure securities, and the renewable energy infrastructure sector went well past the fundamental realities of the macroeconomic situation.
-It says this is especially true given the structural resilience of many of the companies in these sectors.
+Promisingly, since EGL released its interim results, its shares have continued to move higher, capping off a roller coaster 18 months which included a peak to trough sell-off of more than 40%.
+For comparison, this was 10% worse than the depths of the COVID-19 pandemic, highlighting the absurdity of the situation where a few percentage points of monetary tightening were deemed significantly worse than a global catastrophe.
+Of course, it is not quite that simple, however the point remains that the scale of the recent selling for both EGL, which invests in listed infrastructure securities, and the renewable energy infrastructure sector went well past the fundamental realities of the macroeconomic situation.
+This is especially true given the structural resilience of many of the companies in these sectors, which we have highlighted repeatedly in our recent commentary.

 Having reached their nadir in November 2023, shares in EGL proceeded to rally, collapse, and rally once more, all in the space of about four months.
-The manager says that, nominally, these moves were tied to the path of real interest rates, which fell steadily towards the end of last year.
-More recently however, it says EGL has maintained its momentum despite real rates climbing back towards cycle highs.
-The manager believes that this suggests the market may be starting to acknowledge the value provided by the portfolio.
+Nominally, these moves were tied to the path of real interest rates which fell steadily towards the end of last year.
+More recently however, EGL has maintained its momentum despite real rates climbing back towards cycle highs, suggesting that the market may be starting to acknowledge the exceptional value provided by the portfolio.